kma32527/csv-to-sqlite/README.md

 - To select an existing table in the database, use the method selectTable(String tableName).
 If the table exists in the database, this returns a corresponding Table object, and null otherwise.
 - When done with a Database instance, call close() on the Database to close the JDBC connection.
 While garbage collection should automatically close this connection, every now and then this connection may not close automatically and require restarting your computer to reset it.

+### Table
-- Table: An instantiable class that provides a Java representation of an SQLite table.
+An instantiable class that provides a Java representation of an SQLite table.
 In general, Table objects should be created through a Database instance.
 - Attributes:
   - Connection conn: The Connection instance connecting to the parent database.
   - String tableName: The name of the table.
   - Variable[] cols: An array of Variable objects containing the name and type of each column.
   - PreparedStatement istmt: A PreparedStatement object representing a precompiled insert statement for this table.
 - The constructor generates the insertion PreparedStatemnt and has the following parameters:
   - Connection conn: The Connection instance connecting to the parent database.
 - String tableName: The name of the table.
   - Variable[] cols: An array of Variable objects containing the name and type of each column.
 - To insert a string array into a table, use the method insert(String[] values)
   - Throws a SQLException in the following cases:
     - The array is incorrectly sized
     - At least one value in the array failed to pass the type check
 - To print values from the table, either call selectTable() to print all records in the table or selectTable(int limit) to print up to the specified number of records.
 - When done with a Table instance, call close() to close the PreparedStatement.

+### TypePrompt
-- TypePrompt: A prompt that pops up when executing CsvToSQLite.convert().
+A prompt that pops up when executing CsvToSQLite.convert().
 Creates a JDialog that pauses execution of the program and allows the user to input the desired types of each column for each variable from a list of valid column types.

+### Variable
-- Variable: An instantiable class containing a column's name and type.
+An instantiable class containing a column's name and type.
 - Attributes:
   - String name: The name of a column
   - String type: The type of a column
 - Contains a String array of valid column types